uncefact/spec-JSONschema/README.md

 This repository serves as a test platform during the project phase.
 Subsequently, the final location for the publication of the UN/CEFACT standards will be specified.
 The generated JSON schema files will serve as standardised input for the JSON-LD project from the end of this project.
 In this way, conformity between these two formats will be ensured.

+## Content

+In this repository there are two main publications of UN/CEFACT JSON schema artefacts:

+* The first variant in the [JSONSchema2020-12](https://github.com/uncefact/spec-JSONschema/tree/main/JSONschema2020-12) folder is based on JSON schema draft 2020-12 and fully supports OpenAPI 3.1.x.

+* The second variant in the [Compatibility](https://github.com/uncefact/spec-JSONschema/tree/main/compatability) folder supports OpenAPI 3.0.x and therefore uses some older JSON schema concepts.

+Use cases for extensions, restrictions and contextualisations of the publications can be found in the  [examples] (https://github.com/uncefact/spec-JSONschema/tree/main/examples) folder.

 ## Contribution
 We invite anyone in the global supply chain space (e.g. trade, transport, finance, agriculture, travel, …) to participate and contribute.
 Especially we are looking for active users in API development to drive quality requirements.